sakaiproject/sakai/README.md

 CKEditor-AutoSave-Plugin
 ========================

-Auto Save Plugin for the CKEditor which automatically saves the content (via HTML5 LocalStorage)
+Auto Save Plugin for the CKEditor which automatically saves the content (via HTML5 LocalStorage) temporarly (for example when a login session times out).
+And after the content is saved it can be restored when the editor is reloaded.

 ####License